denis-beurive/rust-playground/README.md

 > Rust usually focuses on object value (i.e. the interesting part of the contents)
 > rather than object identity (memory addresses).
 See [this link](https://stackoverflow.com/questions/27852613/why-does-printing-a-pointer-print-the-same-thing-as-printing-the-dereferenced-po).

+> In C, what we call a "type" is necessarily "something" that has a known length (at compile time).
+> But this is not the case in Rust: in Rust a "type" is NOT necessarily "something" that has a known
+> length (at compile time).
+Thus we are not talking about the same "thing" when we use the term "type."
+> The Rust definition of "type" differs from the C one.
+This can be confusing.
+Ex: the Rust "`str`" type.

 # Vocabulary

 **Shadowing (a variable)**: a variable is redeclared.